-The forecast operations, maintenance and renewal costs over the 10 year planning period is \$19,390,324 average per year.
+The forecast operations, maintenance and renewal costs over the 10 year planning period is \$55,758,888 average per year.

-The proposed (budget) operations, maintenance and renewal funding is \$21,794,499 on average per year with surplus of \$2,404,747.
-This indicates that proposed budget is slightly (112%) above the forecast costs which accommodates for the services documented in this AMP, and further planned activity can be brought forward.
+The proposed (budget) operations, maintenance and renewal funding is \$40,687,207 on average per year with shortfall of \$15,071,681 per year.
+This indicates that 73% of the forecast costs needed to provide the services documented in this AMP are accommodated in the proposed budget.
 Note, these calculations exclude acquired assets.